kmarkus/microblx/docs/user/getting_started.rst

   ``BLOCK_TYPE_COMPUTATION``) encapsulate “functionality” such as drivers and controllers. **interaction blocks** (“iblocks”, ``BLOCK_TYPE_INTERACTION``) are used to implement communication or interaction between blocks.
-This manual focusses on how to build cblocks, since this is what most application builders need to do.
+This manual focuses on how to build cblocks, since this is what most application builders need to do.

   - **configuration**: defines static properties of blocks, such as